Digital-Skills-For-Researchers-ABI-2017/Course-Calendar/TeamCharter.md

 # Team Agreement
 ## Behavioural Agreement
+* We turn up at 9am and let the team know through slack if we can't
 * UoA Code of Conduct
 * Safe Discussions
 * No question is STUPID neither is the person asking it